 In 2016, the FIMANGO Local Advisors School was opened.
-It is based on resources of PAFF’s two programs – “Act Locally” and “Financial Management for NGOs” (FIMANGO).
-The school offers an intensive training program improving the competencies of ALC representatives in financial management counseling to smaller, local organizations cooperating with them.
+It is based on two PAFF programs – “Act Locally” and “Financial Management for NGOs” (FIMANGO).
+The school offers an intensive training program to improve the competencies of ALC representatives in financial management counseling to smaller, local organizations cooperating with them.
 Additionally, in 2017, the Advisory Board for Development of the ALC Network was appointed.
 The Board is composed of representatives of the most experienced, certified ALCs and two independent experts.

-Within the program, PAFF supports the “Benefactor of the Year” Competition and maintains patronage of the “Local Involvement” category, which promotes the civic engagement of companies, which in cooperation with ALCs contribute to long-term local changes.
+Within the program, PAFF supports the “Benefactor of the Year” Competition and maintains patronage of the “Local Involvement” category.
+The Competition promotes civic engagement of companies, many of which contribute to long-term local changes in cooperation with ALCs.
 The Foundation is also the main partner of the “Civic Leader of the Year” Competition, organized by “Newsweek Polska” (the Academy for the Development of Philanthropy in Poland is the strategic partner).
 The aim of the Competition is to award pro-civic attitudes and to promote the activities of individual people and organizations, standing behind them in solving various social problems.